 - – christmas adverts – John Lewis’ ad is always torture (in a good way)

-Not only do I cry at sad things, but I cry at happiness inducing things too.
+Not only do I cry at sad things, but I cry at happiness-inducing things too.
 For this reason, I fear watching just one episode of “Long Lost Families” would be extremely bad for my health.
-It’s bad enough coping with the Nationwide Bank advert featuring the father who leaves his scarf on the bus.
+It’s bad enough coping with the Nationwide Bank advert featuring the father who leaves his scarf on the bus (Christmas 2017).
 It’s not Anna Karenina is it but still, the old bottom lip starts to wobble.
+I’m still not over it a year later.

 Is it just me though?
 I turned to my fellow parenting bloggers to see if their waterworks were as random and spontaneous as mine.

 Anneka at mrscraftb.co.uk says “Oh my goodness!
 I’m exactly the same.
-Anything where there is a mummy and baby involved; “One Born Every Minute, gorillas on a wildlife programmes, mice on “Spring Watch!!
-Gosh it’s terrible.
+Anything where there is a mummy and baby involved; “One Born Every Minute, gorillas on wildlife programmes, mice on “Spring Watch!!
+Gosh, it’s terrible.

 Laura at sidestreetstyle.com says “I never used to cry but now if I watch “One Born Every Minute” I’m in floods of tears every time a baby is born”.